 The FIT office of Alumni Engagement represents a community of more than 80,000 Fashion Institute of Technology graduates around the world.
-Our mission is to facilitate meaningful connections between alumni, the college, and the creative industries, with a goal to support the advancement of FIT, our students, and alumni.
+Our mission is to facilitate meaningful connections between alumni, the college, and the creative industries, with the goal of supporting the advancement of FIT, our students, and alumni.